mkunes/CNN-overlap-detection/labels/SSPNet_precise_SPECOM2019/readme.txt

 Files were adjusted with a focus on more precise overlap/non-overlap labelling, not speaker identity -> some speaker labels may be incorrect (e.g. in 06-11-08_1290_1320).

-This is the initial version of the labels that was used in the SPECOM 2019 paper.
-For an updated version, see ../SSPNEt_precise_SPECOM2019.
+This is the version of the labels that was used in the SPECOM 2019 paper.
+It will be kept frozen for consistency.
+For an updated version, see ../SSPNEt_precise_updated.

 ---